Nominations for the 2020 Miegunyah Distinguished Visiting Fellowships have now opened. Closing date: 5pm, Friday 3 July.

-- Sir Andrew Grimwade, Patron and Head, Russell and Mab Grimwade Miegunyah Fund; and
+- Sir Andrew Grimwade, Patron and Head, Russell and Mab Grimwade Miegunyah Fund

+A copy of the public lecture must be retained by the host academic division.
 Note that Melbourne University Publishing reserves the option to obtain copyright for and publish the public lecture.
-Should there be any reason not to grant this copyright, then a case must be made in writing as part of the nomination.
+Should there be reason not to grant this copyright, then a case must be made in writing as part of the nomination.

-Financial support for the presentation of a public lecture and associated dinner/reception will be provided through the Fellowship grant.
-Host academic divisions will be required to nominate a staff member to coordinate the lecture and dinner/reception.
-An Event Guide, provided below, has been provided to assist and ensure protocol is followed.
+Financial support for the presentation of the public lecture and associated dinner/reception will be provided through the Fellowship grant.
+Host academic divisions will be required to nominate a staff member to coordinate the lecture and dinner/reception, and an Event Guide will be provided to assist and ensure protocol is followed.

 Formal procedures have been established concerning the distribution of invitations to the lectures and, in addition to representatives from the discipline or department concerned, guests will include members of the University Council and Senior Executive, members of the Miegunyah Fund Committee, and other appropriate corporate and external invitees.

 Fellows are expected to contribute to the academic, intellectual and cultural life of the University during their stay.
-At the completion of the visit, a brief report using the Miegunyah Reporting proforma, below, must be completed.
+At the completion of the visit, a brief online acquittal form must be completed (please see Miegunyah Reporting Template above for details of what information is required).
 Academic divisions must provide at least one professional quality photograph of the Fellow, details on the activities undertaken by the Fellow and the impact of these activities on the University community.